Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Color Palette and Typography

-The colors and Font-Family (Unbouded and Sans-Serif) where choosed to give the application of a 'Light Theme Aspect' and a minimalist design.
+The colors and Font-Family (Unbouded and Sans-Serif) where choosed to give the application a 'Light Theme' and a minimalist design.

 ![Color Palette](assets/palette.png)